Skip to Content

 Anytime a child is involved in an accident it’s important to understand that both the child and the parents (or legal guardians) have the right to get justice in a court of law.
 Even something that seems trivial like a playground injury lawsuit can come with a large settlement due to the long-term health impacts that could negatively affect a child’s future.

-If you’re left wondering, “Are parents liable for children’s car accidents?” or “What are my options if I’m injured by a minor driving a vehicle?” – contact an experienced car accident injury attorney like Avrek Law immediately.
-Avrek has more than 50 years combined experience representing cases in several states (view one of their locations nearest you) like car accidents involving minors.
-The consultation is free and you’ll get advice from a law firm with more than $1 billion recovered in more than 45,000 cases.
+If you’re left wondering, “Are parents liable for children’s car accidents?” or “What are my options if I’m injured by a minor driving a vehicle?” – contact an experienced car accident attorney like Avrek Law immediately.
+Avrek has more than 50 years combined experience representing cases in several states, including Las Vegas (view one of the locations nearest you) like car accidents involving minors.
+The consultation is free and you’ll get advice from an auto accident attorney with more than $1 billion recovered in more than 45,000 cases.

 Request Free Consultation